Suspect in multiple Michigan slayings shoots self in head

 DETROIT (AP) — A man suspected of at least a half-dozen slayings and other crimes in and around Detroit shot himself in the head while being pursued by police, authorities said Monday.

-Detroit Police Chief James Craig said Kenyel Brown was in critical condition at a hospital after the shooting in a backyard in neighboring Oak Park.
-He had been spotted by an adult bookstore clerk in Detroit, where the pursuit began.
+Kenyel Brown was in critical condition at a hospital, Detroit Police Chief James Craig said.
+He had been spotted by an adult bookstore clerk in Detroit.
+As police were using trained dogs to search for Brown, officers spotted him jumping fences in neighboring Oak Park, said the chief.

+As police closed in on him in the backyard of an Oak Park home, officers heard a single gunshot and found Brown wounded, Craig said.

+“The good news is no one else got hurt,.
+Certainly, this could have been a very tragic situation whether we had encountered him at the bookstore or if one of our officers had first,” Craig said.

-Craig said Brown, 40, is suspected in six slayings overall in Detroit, Highland Park and River Rouge.
+Brown, 40, is suspected in six slayings overall in Detroit, Highland Park and River Rouge, Craig said.
 The first was Jan.
-8 and the most recent on Saturday in Detroit.
-Brown also was accused of two carjackings in the city.
+8 in River Rouge, with the most recent occurring Saturday in Detroit “over a drug argument,” he said.
+Brown also was accused of two carjackings in the city within 19 minutes of each other, Craig said.

 “Our team worked literally around the clock,” Craig told reporters.
 “They knew this man was extremely dangerous in our community.”